 M1 Finance is great for on-the-go portfolio management with apps for ios and android devices.

 M1 Finance is user-friendly, so once your initial portfolio is set up it is easy to manage.
 Just like a bank account, investors only need to worry about depositing or withdrawing money; the platform itself takes care of the trading and the money gets allotted to your pre-determined specifications.

 Even with a fully customizable platform, some people worry about the human touch some robo-advisors lack.
 M1 Finance has a customer support team available during business hours, so if their extensive FAQs can’t answer your questions, a real human can.

 M1 Finance Review – Takeaway

 One thing that M1 Finance repeats often is that the money you are investing is your money, so it should be working for you.
 The company reinforces this over every aspect of its design: the customizable pie-chart investments, low fees, ability to withdraw most of your funds by the next business day, and extremely user-friendly designs.

 M1 Finance offers a promising alternative to other investing options out there.
 If you’re stuck between a DIY approach and a fully automated robo-advisor, then M1 is a nice in-between solution.
 In particular, this platform adds depth and customization to the robo-advising market.
 Engaged investors, who want hands-on and easily accessible investing options, will find that M1 Finance has a lot to offer.

 If you’re sophisticated enough to know what you want in your investments, but don’t want to constantly rebalance and maintain your investment portfolio, I think M1 Finance is a good alternative.
 (Click on the link to check out M1 Finance.)
 We’re all so busy today, that you need to pick and choose how you’ll spend your time.
-If you like to pick your investments, and like some investing inspiration as well, then I would seriously consider M1.
+If you like to pick your investments, and seek investing inspiration as well, then you might consider M1.
 With the low $100 entry fee, anyone can dip their toes into the investing world.